Music for the Royal Fireworks: Music and instrumentation

-It was scored for a large wind band ensemble consisting of 24 oboes, 12 bassoons and a contrabassoon (originally serpent, later scratched out), nine natural trumpets, nine natural horns, three pairs of kettledrums, and side drums which were given only the direction to play ad libitum; no side drum parts were written by Handel.
+It was scored for a large wind band ensemble consisting of 24 oboes, 12 bassoons and a contrabassoon (originally serpent, later scratched out), nine natural trumpets, nine natural horns, three pairs of timpani, and side drums which were given only the direction to play ad libitum; no side drum parts were written by Handel.
 Handel was specific about the numbers of instruments to each written part.
 In the overture there are assigned three players to each of the three trumpet parts; the 24 oboes are divided 12, 8 and 4; and the 12 bassoons are divided 8 and 4.
 The side drums were instructed when to play in La Réjouissance and the second Menuet, but very likely also played in the Ouverture.

 Handel re-scored the suite for full orchestra for a performance on 27 May in the Foundling Hospital.
 Handel noted in the score that the violins were to play the oboe parts, the cellos and double basses the bassoon part, and the violas either a lower wind or bass part.
 The instruments from the original band instrumentation play all the movements in the revised orchestral edition except the Bourrée and the first Menuet, which are played by the oboes, bassoons, and strings alone.